cursey/kanan/README.md

 so proper credits may be given (or issue a pull request).

 ## Original patch authors
-kanan comes with more mods than are listed here, this is just the list of patch authors who haven't directly contributed via GitHub's pull requests.
+kanan comes with more mods than are listed here.
+This is the list of patch authors who haven't directly contributed via GitHub's pull requests.
 * Blade3575
     * Bitmap font